Egg Fu: Chang Tzu

+Eggy

-In the New 52, Egg Fu appears in Harley Quinn (vol. 2) Annual #1.
-In the comic, he is Edgar Fullerton Yeung, a giant egg scientist who is secretly experimenting on Poison Ivy at Arkham Asylum.
-However, he ends up reforming with the help of Harley Quinn and gets himself a job.
+In The New 52, a character nicknamed "Eggy" is introduced in Harley Quinn (vol. 2) Annual #1.
+He is Edgar Fullerton Yeung, an egg-headed scientist who is secretly experimenting on Poison Ivy at Arkham Asylum, but later reforms with Harley Quinn's help.

-Egg Fu appears throughout the DC Rebirth iteration of the Harley Quinn series.

 In other media

+Television

+Egg Fu makes a non-speaking cameo appearance in the Creature Commandos episode "Chasing Squirrels" as an inmate of Belle Reve Penitentiary.